Matherunner/hldoc/source/movement.rst

 Water movements
 ---------------

-Water movement in Half-Life cannot be exploited to move faster than intended.
-Nevertheless, we will describe the physics here for completeness.
-Here, we assumes all vectors to be three dimensional.

 ..
 TODO: talk about waterlevel

+Water movement has less exploitation potential than air and ground movement.
+Nonetheless, due to its ability to slow the player down, we should strive to understand its physics.
+Here, all vectors are three dimensional and the waterlevel must be 2 or above to run water physics.

+Let :math:`\mathbf{v}` be the player velocity and :math:`\mathbf{b}` the basevelocity.
+Then the game first modifies the velocity as such:

+.. math:: \mathbf{v} \gets \mathbf{v} + \mathbf{b}

-Assuming a waterlevel of 2 or above.
-In player water physics, the acceleration vector is such that
+Subsequently, the acceleration vector is computed as

 .. math:: \mathbf{a} =
           \begin{cases}